lochoang75/IoT_Lab/README.md

 ./adb connect <your raspberry pi ip>
 ```

-To run lab example you need to download and import project to visual studio.
+To run lab example you need to download and import project to android studio.

 p/s: some error may occur because of the different between local file.